Using agency staff to cover strikes ruled unlawful

 The judgement, which follows a judicial review brought by 13 unions, overturns controversial government legislation introduced last year.

-The TUC, which coordinated the action, called the ruling a "major blow" to "ministers' attempts to undermine the right to strike".
+The TUC, which co-ordinated the action, called the ruling a "major blow" to "ministers' attempts to undermine the right to strike".

 The government said it was disappointed and considering its next steps.